-It’s February.
-Probably the coldest time of the year and definitely not surfing weather, right?
+It’s winter.
+The coldest time of the year and definitely not surfing weather, right?
 Wrong!
 The UK is home to a growing tribe of winter warriors who are out catching waves in all weathers and surfing is now most definitely a year-round activity.

 The reality of surfing in the UK is far removed from the glossy marketing images of Californian sunshine, Australian beaches and surfing in board shorts.
 However, the perception that surfing in British waters, especially in winter, is cold, is no longer necessarily true.

 We caught up with George Stoy, Founder of George’s Surf School, recently rated as one of the top 10 surf schools in the world, to get his top tips for surfing in the winter months.

 Wetsuits do keep you warm

 As the old saying goes, ‘There’s no such thing as bad weather, just unsuitable clothes’.
 Cold-water surfers know that getting a good-fitting wetsuit and the right kit is key.
 According to Stoy, development in wetsuit technology has been the single biggest game-changer in terms of year-round surfing.

 ‘The lining on winter wetsuits and their ability to reflect heat and insulate has come on in leaps and bounds over the past few years.
 At the same time they are more flexible, making it easier for you to move and keep warm.